 - The Hour of Lead, by Kathleen De Grave, our most recent science fiction release, is set in a near-future Kansas beset by catastrophic climate change.
 This novel of ever-shifting realities explores how individual choices affect society, how careerism and academic ambition affect medical experiments, and how local solutions affect global problems.

-- The Messiah Game Part II: The Messiah Emerges, by Tom Flynn, continues Tom's far-future tale of a conniving messiah figure on a post-apocalyptic world.
+- The Messiah Game Part III: The Destroyer's Creed, by Tom Flynn, concludes Tom's far-future tale of Arn Parek, a conniving messiah figure on a post-apocalyptic world.
+This final volume of the trilogy vivdly describes Parek's descent into madness and the apocalyptic ending of his military adventures.
 In its review of the book, the San Diego Union Tribune stated: "The twining yarns of the multiple plots weave seductively and the reader cares about the characters and their conditions."
-The review on the Infinity Plus site called the book "Endlessly thought-provoking.
+Infinity Plus called the book "Endlessly thought-provoking.
 Tremendous fun."